pgadmin-org/pgadmin4/README.md

 pgAdmin 4 is written as a web application in Python, using jQuery and Bootstrap for the client side processing and UI.
-On the server side, Flask is being utilised.
+On the server side, Flask is being utilized.

 Although developed using web technologies, pgAdmin 4 can be deployed either on a web server using a browser, or standalone on a workstation.
-The runtime/ subdirectory contains an NWjs based runtime application intended to allow this, which will execute the Python server and display the UI.
+The runtime/ subdirectory contains an NW.js based runtime application intended to allow this, which will execute the Python server and display the UI.

 ## Building the Runtime